-The Master of Arts in Clinical Mental Health Counseling is designed for individuals interested in pursuing careers in a clinical field, such as providing counseling to individuals, groups, couples, and families.
-The program offers a practitioner-oriented education to individuals interested in becoming licensed as clinical professional counselors.
+HEALTH COUNSELING is designed for individuals interested in pursuing careers in a clinical field, such as providing counseling to individuals, groups, couples, and families.
+The program offers a practitioneroriented education to individuals interested in becoming licensed as clinical professional counselors.
 The program faculty is committed to providing a dynamic education that prepares students to promote health and wellness in an ever-changing world.
-The program emphasizes both professional and personal development, recognizing that well-prepared professionals are those who possess relevant academic training, as well as the self-understanding and awareness needed to facilitate growth, development, and healing among others.
+The program emphasizes both professional and personal development, recognizing that well-prepared professionals are those who possess relevant academic training, as well as the selfunderstanding and awareness needed to facilitate growth, development, and healing among others.
 Students in the program commit to clinical mental health counseling based upon lifelong reflection essential for growth in learning, advocacy, and service.
 Once licensed, graduates will be fully trained to function as counselors in private practice, community mental health settings, social service agencies, healthcare settings, and college counseling centers.
 Those who desire to do so could also market their skills to organizations as consultants and trainers.